JGSNETO/LearnCpp/README.md

 - iostream cin>> type safe
 - Declaration can be intermixed after executable
 - Use of new (Replace malloc).
 Memory allocated in heap.

+### C++ is better than C

+- More type safe
+- More libraries
+- Less reliance on preprocessors
+- OOV vs imperative

+### New features

+- Inline: Key word that modifies the function
+- Const
+- static_cast<type>: safe cast
+- namespaces
+- iostream
+- Declarations anywhere including
+- for-statement initialization
+- What is the difference between long and long long and int ?
+C++ allows for longer integer types starting with a shortest type short
+### Swap function

+- In C call by reference simulated with pointers.
+- C++ has call by reference argument passing.

+### Generics

+- Programming using templates